-Assets and liabilities have been converted to EUR using the MNB (Hungarian National Bank) FX rate as at 31 December 2020: 365.13 HUF/EUR (31 December 2019: 330.52).
-The income statement is converted to EUR using the half-year Hungarian National Bank average FX rate.
+Assets and liabilities have been converted to EUR using the MNB (Hungarian National Bank) FX rate as at 31 December 2021: 369 HUF/EUR (31 December 2020: 365.13).
+The income statement is converted to EUR using the Hungarian National Bank average FX rate of HUF/EUR 358.52 (31 December 2020 HUF/EUR 351.17.
 The exchange difference in translation of foreign operations is shown in the other comprehensive income.

 Each entity in the Group determines its own functional currency and items included in the financial statements of each entity are measured using that functional currency.
 Transactions in foreign currencies are initially recorded in the functional currency translated at the exchange rate ruling at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are retranslated at the functional currency rate of exchange ruling at the balance sheet date.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rates as at the dates of the initial transactions.
-Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates as at the date when the fair value was determined.
+Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value was determined.
 Any goodwill arising on the acquisition of a foreign operation and any fair value adjustments to the carrying amounts of assets and liabilities arising on the acquisition are treated as assets and liabilities of the foreign operation and translated at the closing rate.